 - cooked spinach, beets, carrots, or asparagus

 - potatoes with no skin

 A clear liquid diet is a more restrictive approach to relieving diverticulitis symptoms.
 Your doctor may prescribe it for a short period of time.

 - ice chips

 - soup broth or stock

 - tea or coffee without any creams, flavors, or sweeteners

-If you need additional guidance, ask your doctor to refer you to a nutrition specialist.
-Specifically, seek out a healthcare professional that has experience working with people who have diverticulitis.
-They will be able to make specific recommendations, provide recipes, and help you find ways to enjoy the high-fiber foods your diet needs.
+If you need additional guidance, ask your doctor to refer you to a dietitian.
+Seek out a healthcare professional who has experience working with people who have diverticulitis if you can.

 In addition, stay in communication with your doctor about your condition.
 While diverticulitis may remain dormant for long periods of time, keep in mind that it’s a chronic condition.